resibots/blackdrops/docs/basic_tutorial.md

 The Black-DROPS code produces several statistics files:

-- **blackdrops_data.bin** - binary file with an *Eigen::MatrixXd* (Nx(D+E), where N is the number of data points, D the dimension of the input to the model and E the dimension of the prediction of the model) stored with the data gathered from the system
 - **estimates.dat** - text file where the i-th line contains the immediate rewards received at each time step on the i-th execution on the mean model
-- **model_learn_***i***.dat** - text file with the data gathered from the system up until the i-th episode on the real system
+- **expected.dat** - text file where the i-th line contains the expected cumulative reward of the policy at the i-th episode (**important:** this is not given to the algorithm and is solely here for evaluation).
+If there's no uncertainty in the system (i.e., no noise, one initial state), then this file is identical to *results.dat*.
+- **model_learn_***i* - folder where the i-th episode's model is saved (usually a *limbo* GP model that you can load later)
 - **policy_params_***i***.bin** - binary file containing the *Eigen::VectorXd* of the policy parameters executed on the i-th learning episode
 - **policy_params_starting_***i***.bin** - binary file containing the *Eigen::VectorXd* of the policy parameters that were used as a starting point on the i-th learning episode
 - **random_policy_params_***i***.bin** - binary file containing the *Eigen::VectorXd* of the policy parameters executed on the i-th random episode
 - **real.dat** - text file where the i-th line contains the immediate rewards received at each time step on the i-th execution on the robot
 - **results.dat** - text file where the i-th line contains the cumulative reward received at the i-th execution on the robot
-- **times.dat** - text file where the i-th line contains the time in seconds the optimization of the policy took in the i-th learning episode
+- **times.dat** - text file where the i-th line contains the time in seconds (and the number of function calls) the optimization of the policy took in the i-th learning episode
 - **times_model.dat** - text file where the i-th line contains the time in seconds the training of the model took in the i-th learning episode
 - **traj_real_***i***.dat** - text file where the j-th line contains the state/action pair observed at the j-th time step in the i-th execution on the robot (the last action is always zeros as no action was taken in the real system)
 - **traj_dummy_***i***.dat** - text file where the j-th line contains the state/action pair observed at the j-th time step in the i-th execution on the dummy model (the last action is always zeros as no action was taken -- the dummy model is ran once every optimization of the policy)